Charley Venables-Bland, BACP Accredited Counsellor and Psychotherapist

 For individual work, the initial assessment session will be 1 hour and I charge £50 for this appointment.

 If you decide that you would like to work with me individually, all subsequent sessions are 50 minutes.
-The fee for these are £50.
+The fee for each of these is £50.

-I offer a limited number of lower cost counselling places at between £30-£50 per 50 minute session.
+I sometimes am able to offer a limited number of lower cost counselling places at between £35-£50 per 50 minute session.
 As these are limited, I ask that you suggest the fee that most closely matches your individual circumstances.

 I may be able offer a discount to counselling students - please contact me to discuss this further.